 3) What has/have been your highlight/s on your artistic journey?

 I have yet to meet an artist who thinks they are any good at what they do!
 So you have to believe that you are when complete strangers appreciate your work!
 Selling my first piece was a major highlight, as this gave me the confidence that I was producing something of merit.
 Getting commissions is also a massive achievement, because your customer has trust in you to produce a unique item just for them, and this year I have won the people’s choice prize for a piece in East Lodge in Leamington Spa, which made me extremely chuffed!

 5) When you are not creating, what else fills your days?

 I spend many days working with my wife, Caroline, she has a garden design and maintenance business, and so I get to do the heavy lifting!
 I have also recently started managing and maintaining an arboretum of over 300 trees in the local area and I am finding it fascinating to learn about the trees, and also extremely enjoyable to spend time in a peaceful nature filled space.

 I am also a non executive director for Coventry, Solihull and Warwickshire Sport, which is dedicated to increasing physical activity across the area, and is funded by Sport England.

-I have recently completed my third Marathon, and so spend a lot of time running and keeping fit.
+I have recently completed my fourth Marathon, and so spend a lot of time running and keeping fit.